imodpasteur/ZOLA-3D/TEST_DATA/localization_howto.md

 ## Test data

 Single-molecule localization data can be found in the TEST_DATA directory of the project.
-On the data we provide, localization requires around 10 minutes.

 Mitochondrial protein TOM22 immunolabelled with Alexa 647 with corresponding bead calibration stack is imaged using tetrapod PSF.